WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

-While both natural language and pseudo-code can help to shorten the context and remove low-level information to avoid confusing the \llm, they both have their own unique strengths.
+While both natural language and pseudo-code can help shorten the context and remove low-level information to avoid confusing the \llm, each has its own unique strengths.
 For example, the \CodeIn{permute\_linear\_fusion} optimization from \ptinductor requires that \textit{``the tensor method permute is invoked first, and then the torch.nn.functional.linear function is invoked on the permuted tensor''}.
 Such a \NL description is not as straightforward as the \codeformat format for this case.
-Specifically, \textit{``the tensor method permute''} could be more succinctly represented as \CodeIn{input\_tensor.permute(...)} in \codeformat.
+Specifically, \textit{``the tensor method permute''} could be simply represented as \CodeIn{input\_tensor.permute(...)} in \codeformat.
 However, for the description \textit{``it swaps the last two dimensions of this tensor''}, it is pretty challenging to leverage \codeformat to describe it clearly and briefly.
 To combine and maximize their strengths, we adopt a hybrid format that blends \NL and \codeformat to describe the requirements for triggering optimization, rather than relying solely on either format.
 This mixed format provides the analysis \llm{} with greater flexibility to utilize \NL and/or \codeformat as needed for each component of requirements, resulting in a more expressive and higher-quality summarization.
 Our experimental findings (\S~\ref{subsec:rqstudy}) also support that the mix of \NL and \codeformat achieves the best performance in this task.
-Despite all these aforementioned benefits of a high-quality optimization summary, it is worth noting that the \reqgenerate is a very comprehensive and challenging task, even for domain experts.
-First, it requires understanding the logic of the implementation code and rephrasing it with semantic-preserving natural language or pseudo-code.
-Second, the mapping from low-level implementation code to high-level information necessitates a broad background knowledge of the corresponding programming language and compiler.
-This ranges from understanding general technical terminology (\eg ``variable arguments'' and ``tail calls''), to in-depth domain-specific knowledge (\eg from low-level LLVM IRs to high-level C++ grammar).
-As demonstrated in our evaluation (\S~\ref{subsec:rqstudy}), the most powerful \llm to date (namely \gpt{4}) is capable of performing this challenging analysis process (while the current open-source models, such as \starcoder, still lag far behind).
-This capability stems from its extensive training on vast datasets, enabling it to gain a broad knowledge and implicit understanding of various programming languages and systems.
-Additionally, its proficiency in performing these domain-specific analyses in our work likely results from its training on the source code of these open-source compiler systems.